-- Minifigs now also sell the Matchlock Miniatures ranges, which have one Dark Age range currently listed on their website with Saxon and Norman era figures.
-These are sold as singles for 35 pence each.
+- Minifigs now also sell the Matchlock Miniatures ranges, which have the following ranges listed on the Minifigs website.
+Assyrians, Dark Ages (Saxon and Norman era), Italian Wars, Aechemenid Persians, Macedonians, Samurai, Scythians.
+These are sold as singles for 40 pence each.

 - Biblicals, Romans and enemies, Dark Ages & Medievals that can vary in quality but again paint up better than they generally look.
 Some I have had bought (Rus/Vikings) are larger than Essex-standard.